tpwrules/emdash/README.md

 #### Installing Python

 The Python scripting language is used to build data files and run the simulator.
-Python 3.5 or above is required.
+These directions have been tested with Python 3.6.6.
+They will most likely work with 3.5 and 3.6.
+Python 3.7 is not yet supported.

-* Download and install the latest version of Python 3 for your operating system from <https://www.python.org/downloads/>
+* Download and install the latest version of Python 3.6 for your operating system from <https://www.python.org/downloads/>
     * For the Windows installer, you must check "Add Python to Path" on the first page
     * Otherwise, the default options are fine